-Accessibility is discussed in further detail in the Mobility Element and illustrated in the Pedestrian Systems and Recommended Linkages Map.
-Streetscape beautification is also addressed in the

-Mobility Element as well as the Urban Design Element.
+Accessibility is discussed in further detail in the Mobility Element.
+Streetscape beautification is also addressed in the Mobility Element as well as the Urban Design Element.

 Park Needs Assessment

 - 7.1-1 Use specific plans to determine the specific quantity, locations and acreages of populationbased parks, based on General Plan standards, and to provide recommendations about specific park uses and design intent. - 7.1-2 Coordinate and phase the development of parks with the future mixed-use and residential development process. - 7.1-3 Provide useable acreage park land required to meet General Plan population-based park standards, without the use of park equivalencies, and for the sole use as parks, independent of any shared joint use at Ocean View Hills Elementary School.